Caleb-Barger/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+  you build statefull class components by writing a class component with a some state that uses some lifecycle methods such as didUpdate, or didMount

 2. Describe the different phases of the component lifecycle.

+  the first phase is the mounting phase which sets up the inital state for that component, then didUpdate checks to see if state has been updated, finally when we are all done with the component, the unMount phase is called and the component is deystroyed

 3. Demonstrate an understanding of class component lifecycle methods.

+  lifecyle methods are special functions that we get to use whenever we set up a class based component, they allow for extreme flexability when it comes to controlling the state of that particular component and its children, such as the ability to compare previous slices of state to current state.

 4. Define stateful logic.

+  stateful logic is any logic dealing with the flow of application state.
+It is the behavior that we observe, when dealing with multipule hooks!

 5. Describe how to test a React component with React Testing Library.

+  In any test you need to go through three steps arrange, act, and assert you arrange the the test by setting up the enviornment for where the tests are going to take place ie render(<Component />) From here you will act my locating elements within that component and doing things like entering info into them finally you will assert with something like expect(x to be equal to x)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.